danielqsj/kafka_exporter/README.md

 For example:

-If you need to disable `sasl.handshake`, you cound add flag `--no-sasl.handshake`
+If you need to disable `sasl.handshake`, you could add flag `--no-sasl.handshake`

 Metrics
 -------